She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Another nodded.

 The old man had risen from his chair now.
-He stepped toward the counter with care, reached into his pocket, and unfolded a twenty-dollar bill.
+He stepped carefully toward the counter, reached into his coat, and unfolded a twenty-dollar bill.

 “For the soup,” he said, placing it in front of Mia.